 On November 18, 2018, forces of the PYD’s Asayiş shot at a school wall in Abu Hamam southeast of Deir ez-Zawr, which caused panic among the students.
 Before the incident, teachers at the school had complained about harassment by members of the security service (SMART News).

 Kidnappings in ʿAfrin

 On November 12, 2018, unidentified gunmen abducted a 17-year-old boy in front of a school in ʿAfrin.
 The fate of the boy is unknown (Rudaw).
-A sub-branch of the Sultan Murad Division led by Abu al-Laith arrested and tortured the activist and photographer Bilal Suriol in ʿAfrin for two or, as other sources say, three days.
+A sub-branch of the Sultan Murad Division, led by Abu al-Laith, arrested and tortured the activist and photographer Bilal Suriol in ʿAfrin for between two and three days, the exact time varies between sources.
 Suriol, who was deported from al-Ghouta to ʿAfrin, took pictures outside ʿAfrin when he was arrested (SMART News, ARK News, The Syrian Observer).
 According to another report released last week, gunmen of an armed faction kidnapped a seventeen-year-old girl in al-Mahmudia quarter in ʿAfrin on November 3, 2018.
 Her fate is still unknown (Rudaw).

 Assad Calls Druze to Military Service

 According to a report of November 14, 2018, six people from Darʿā were abducted in as-Suwayda between October 22 and November 9, 2018.
 Their families were asked to pay ransoms for the release of the abductees (SMART News).